UDOOboard/Docs/docs/05_Hardware_&_Accessories/02_UDOO_LVDS_Panels.md

 ```

-If the calibration is not good enough you can connect a mouse to UDOO DUAL/QUAD and launch the "Calibrate Touchscreen" application from the top bar:
+If the calibration is not good enough you can connect a mouse to UDOO DUAL/QUAD and launch the "Calibrate Touchscreen" application from the bottom bar:

 ```bash